ranfun/ranfun/README.md

 # Hello there, I am Ranjan.
--  I'm currently pursuing my Master's degree in Computer Engineering from UC Irvine.
+-  I'm currently pursuing my Master's degree in Computer Engineering from University of California, Irvine.
 -  I completed my bachelor's degree in Electrical and Eletronics Engineering from VIT Vellore.
 -  Work experience - Ex-Raptee, Ex-Expleo, Ex-Mistral, Ex-Bosch.
 -  I enjoy working on Software and Hardware.